 I appoint Alexander W. Ewing, of Pickens, West Virginia, my executor of this my will.
-Witness my signature this the 3, day of April, 1916.

-John Wenger
+John Wenger.

 Sealed, published and declared by John Wenger as and for his last will and testament, in the presence of us, who in his presence, at his request and in the presence of one another, have hereunto subscribed our names as witnesses this the 3, day of April, 1916.